vincentml/xml-catalog-resolver/README.md

 - $catalog - location of the XML Catalog file(s)
 - $path - File path to a location where the XML will be written before being parsed in order to control base-uri()

+### readDOCTYPE

+Read the DOCTYPE declaration in an XML file and return the PUBLIC and SYSTEM identifiers if present.
+The returned value is a map that may contain keys doctype-public and doctype-system, and can be used to provide serialization parameters to functions such as fn:serialize and file:write.

+Signature:

+    resolver:readDOCTYPE($xml as xs:string) as map(xs:string, xs:string)

+Parameters:

+- $xml - XML document as a string

 ## XML Catalog File Location

 The location of the XML Catalog file should be provided as an absolute file path.
 Multiple XML Catalog files can be used by providing a semicolon separated list of the file paths.